Focus areas

 Women's rights are human rights

 The national legal framework on equality between women and men is in line with international standards.
 Despite this, women are still facing discrimination and inequality in social, economic, and political life.
 They have limited opportunities for effective participation in decision-making process and fully participate in public life.
 Women are disproportionately represented in the decision-making positions at all levels.
 Even though more that 50% of the population are women, women form only 40% of the members of Parliament.
-Moldova has one of the lowest gender gap in labour force participation in the region.
-The trends of recent years show an amplification of the discrepancy in both the women employment (35.4% as compared to 44.7% for men) and labour force participation rates (36.4% and 46.5%, accordingly).
+Moldova has a significant gap in labour force participation between men and women.
+Women's participation in the labour force tends to be lower compared to men, with factors such as traditional gender roles, childcare responsibilities and limited access to certain professions contributing to this gap.
 Women continue to be over-represented in rural and informal economies.
 Latest survey on women entrepreneurship indicates a low share of women entrepreneurs 33.9%, with women who wish to start their own business facing many barriers.
+Moreover, women rarely own medium-sized and large businesses (only about 1.3%).

 Gender-based violence is still widespread in the country.
 Existing mechanisms for combating and preventing domestic violence and the remedies available are not fully efficient, as the country has strong policies and a legal framework to prevent and address gender-based violence (GBV), but the high prevalence rate of intimate partner violence (73%) points to the gap between policies and the lived experiences of women and girls.
 Over one in three women aged 15 years and older in the country have experienced physical and/or sexual violence from an intimate partner in their lifetime.
 In addition, the war in Ukraine generated an influx of refugees and a compound crisis of energy and food security, exacerbating in multiple ways, already existing gender inequalities.